An Alternative Trajectory for Generative AI: Domain-specific superintelligence

-\paragraph{Inter-DSS collaboration.} In advanced scenarios, DSS models do not merely report to the user, they communicate with each other.
+\paragraph{Inter-DSS collaboration.} In advanced scenarios, DSS models do not merely report independently to the user or the orchestrator; they communicate with each other.
 The engineering DSS might request clarification from a physics DSS before finalizing its assessment.
-This interchange of findings and collaboration mimics a team of human experts consulting on a case, ensuring that the final output is a synthesis of deep, verified expertise rather than a probabilistic, one-handed guess.
+A cardiology DSS might ask a pharmacology DSS whether a proposed medication conflicts with cardiovascular risk factors.
+This interchange of findings mimics a team of human experts consulting on a case: Each specialist contributes domain-specific reasoning while responding to the questions from other specialists.